Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 5. Save your server.js file.

-6. Once complete, we are ready to start our sever.
+6. Once complete, we are ready to start our server.
 Back in your terminal, you can run the folloiwng command to start the server: <strong>node server.js</strong>

 ![embed19](assets/embeddingtheworkbook_19.png)